genomic-medicine-sweden/nallorefs/docs/output.md

 May be input to genmod with `--genmod_score_config_snvs`, `--genmod_score_config_svs` and `--genmod_reduced_penetrance`, as described [here](https://genomic-medicine-sweden.github.io/nallo/latest/usage/#rank-snvs-and-indels) and [here](https://genomic-medicine-sweden.github.io/nallo/latest/usage/#sv-annotation)

+> [!NOTE]
+The rank models downloaded with this pipeline currently assumes you are using a local [loqusdb](https://github.com/Clinical-Genomics/loqusdb) database.
+To run without this, remove the `[loqusdb]` entries in the rank models.

 ### Repeat calling files

 ```